 Figure 13 compares method 1 and method 2 (average estimate) for the estimates of excess mortality in 2021.
 The figure allows us to visualise the previously mentioned differences between both methodologies.
 First, method 1 estimates are much more volatile from age group to age group while method 2 is much more stable.
-Furthermore, one can clearly observe the positive bias in excess mortality for age groups 60-69 and 70-79 due to increases in population in those age groups; and the negative bias in excess mortality in younger age groups, due to decreasing populations.
+Furthermore, one can observe the negative bias in excess mortality in younger age groups, due to decreasing populations.
 Overall, we believe that method 2 is much more accurate and robust in estimating excess deaths.
 However, caution is required as population estimates are just that, estimates, and can vary substantially depending on the data source.

-Figure 13 - USA: Comparison of method 1 with the average of method 2 approaches for computing excess mortality for 2021.
+Figure 13 - UK: Comparison of method 1 with the average of method 2 approaches for computing excess mortality for 2021.